Local Parks, Trails & Forests

 Sholom Park | 352.387.7404

 Sholom Park is comprised of paved walkways winding through mature oaks, hickories, sweet gums and long leaf pine trees.
 With a fully stocked koi pond, picturesque surroundings featuring over 250 species of plants and trees, and numerous benches available where guests can simply rest amid the park’s natural beauty, Sholom is a botanical paradise not to be missed.

 The Ocala National Forest is the southernmost forest in the continental United States.
 It has more than 600 lakes, rivers, and springs, where visitors can swim, snorkel, and dive in crystalline waters year-round.
 The forest also offers numerous hiking and biking trails, as well as dispersed camping, and options for trail riders, hunters, and fishers.

-A haven of old-growth cypress and longleaf pine, Goethe National Forest is a tranquil nature-lover’s escape.
+A haven of old-growth cypress and longleaf pine, Goethe State Forest is a tranquil nature-lover’s escape.
 Wildlife lovers in particular love Goethe for its concentration of rare animals like the Florida black bear, gopher frog, striped newt, and bald eagle.
 Goethe’s trail system offers seven different trailheads for hikers, bikers, and riders, and campers can enjoy the park’s primitive camp sites.
 Hunting and fishing are also available within the forest.